pywkm/fibo-rest/README.md

         }
         ```

-    Because we are simulating the calculation Fibonacci sequences is time consuming (which is true for very long
+    Because we are simulating the calculation Fibonacci sequence is time-consuming (which is true for very long
     sequences), GET request to that endpoint doesn't always return status code 200 (OK) and response with sequence.

     When sequence isn't cached in database, API will respond with status code 202 (Accepted) with different response